IndustrialPlacementProgress/Weekly_Tasks/README.md

   - `posts/`: Contains the HTML files for individual weekly posts.
   - `site_libs/`: Includes libraries and assets used by the site, such as CSS and JavaScript files.

-- **posts/**: Contains individual `.qmd` files for each week's content along with .Rhistory and .RData.
+- **posts/**: Contains individual `.qmd` files for each week's content.
 Each file represents a blog entry documenting weekly activities, learnings, and reflections.
 Example files:
   - `week1.qmd`
   - `week2.qmd`
   - `week3.qmd`